The superyachts owned by tech moguls

 Barry Diller

-The world’s largest three-masted schooner – also the third largest sailing yacht in the world – is owned by fashion designer Diane von Fürstenberg and her husband Barry Diller, chairman and senior executive of IAC/InterActiveCorp and Expedia Group.
-The 92.92-metre sailing yacht, named Eos, was built in Germany by Lürssen and delivered in 2006 with a trio of masts that stand 61-metres tall.
-The sailing yacht has hosted the couple's star-studded group of friends including Andy Cohen, Gayle King, Bradley Cooper, Harry Styles and Karlie Kloss.
-The interiors were designed by Francois Catroux, who Vanity Fair named as “the super-rich's favourite interior designer" in 2016.
+The world’s second-largest three-masted schooner is owned by fashion designer Diane von Fürstenberg and her husband Barry Diller, chairman and senior executive of IAC/InterActiveCorp and Expedia Group.
+The 92.9-metre sailing yacht, named Eos, was built in Germany by Lürssen and delivered in 2006.
+She has since hosted the couple's star-studded group of friends, including Andy Cohen, Gayle King, Bradley Cooper, Harry Styles and Karlie Kloss.
+The interiors were designed by Francois Catroux, who Vanity Fair named as “the super-rich's favourite interior designer" in 2016, while the exterior design is owed to the late Bill Langan.

 More about this yacht